sertit/eoreader/docs/optical.md

 |WorldView-3* | {meth}`~eoreader.products.optical.maxar_product.MaxarProduct` | Standard & Ortho | Yes | 0.3 to 0.6 (PAN or pansharpened), 1.6 to 2.4m (MS)|
 |WorldView-4* | {meth}`~eoreader.products.optical.maxar_product.MaxarProduct` | Standard & Ortho | Yes | 0.3 to 0.6 (PAN or pansharpened), 1.6 to 2.4m (MS)|

+\* *Archived Landsat Collection-1 are not managed because of the tar.gz format, which is too slow to process.
+It is better to work on the extracted product.*
 \* *Other Maxar satellites (such as WorldView-1, QuickBird...) with the same file format should be supported.*

 ```{warning}